 Toilet Leaks

-Some of the most common causes of a toilet leak include a broken flush valve, a worn-out flapper, worn-out and broken seals, rusted pipes, and cracks.
-The first three are relatively easy DIY fixes, with most of the parts available at any hardware store.
+Some of the most common causes of a toilet leak include a broken flush valve, a worn-out flapper, worn-out and broken seals, rusted pipes and cracks.
+The first three are relatively easy do-it-yourself fixes, with most of the parts available at your local hardware store.
 A small hairline crack on the outside of the toilet bowl can often be patched up; however, large cracks or cracks inside the bowl mean you must replace the toilet.
-Rusted or corroded pipes will also need to be inspected by a professional.
+Rusted or corroded pipes will also need to be inspected/repaired by a professional unless you’re an advanced DIY’er.

 A leaking toilet can waste as much as 200 gallons of water per day and 6,000 gallons a month, causing your water bill to increase by more than $30.